xiaoyang-sde/knowledge-base/docs/javascript-tutorial/01-the-javascript-language/05-data-types.md

 ### Internals

 Array is an object and thus behaves like an object.
 It is copied by reference.
-If we add propertie to the array, the engine will disable all of its array-specific optimizations.
+If we add propertiesto the array, the engine will disable all of its array-specific optimizations.

 Methods push/pop run fast O\(1\), while shift/unshift are slow O\(N\).